mixologee/tirvandor/homebrewery-files/dm-toolkit-reference-homebrew.md

 **Historical Hooks:**
 - Ancient ruins from Age of Dawn
-- Artifacts from before the Sundering
+- Artifacts from before the Worldrend
 - Family grudges from Age of Strife
 - Prophecies about reunification